Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Case Study: Reanalysis of the trial

-We now apply our methods to re-analyze the REDAPS trial.
-We restrict our attention to tests based on the ANCOVAI and ANCOVAIII estimators utilizing the CR3 variance estimator compared to a $t$-distribution (our recommended methods), and tests based on the \texttt{ivmodel} package based on the Fuller and CLR methods (the CLR method was used in the original analysis of \cite{Courtright2024}).
-Table \ref{tab: REDAPS table 1} reports baseline covariates by intervention arm in the rollout periods (recall we only conduct inference on these individuals).
-There were no statistically significant differences in baseline covariates between the default order usual care groups (at the 0.05 level).
+We apply our methods to re-analyze the \redaps trial.
+We restrict our attention to tests based on the ANCOVA-I and ANCOVA-III estimators utilizing the CR3 variance estimator compared to a $t$-distribution (our recommended methods), and tests based on the \texttt{ivmodel} package based on the Fuller and CLR methods (the CLR method was used in the original analysis of \citet{Courtright2024}).
+Table \ref{tab: REDAPS table 1} reports baseline covariates by intervention arm in the rollout periods.
+All standardized mean differences fall below 0.2, with `days between enrollments' and the categorical covariate `source of admission' having the highest differences.
+These baseline covariates were chosen based on domain knowledge due to their expected correlation with the outcomes of interest.
+The residual imbalances in baseline covariates further motivate us to utilize the regression-adjusted ANCOVA estimators.
+Moreover, there were no issues with missing data in the \redaps study, as the primary endpoint for the outcomes was specifically chosen so that outcomes could be ascertained for all patients.
+We analyze both the primary length of stay outcome as well as a secondary readmission count outcome considered by \cite{Courtright2024}.
+The length of stay outcome, measured in log hours, ranged from 3.67 to 7.85.
+The readmission count outcome was an integer ranging from 0 to 4.